Philadelphia @ AARoads

 Known locally as the Blue Route, the 21-mile Mid-County Expressway completely opened to traffic Fall of 1991.
 The name "Blue Route" stems from the winning choice between four different proposals in the 1960s.
 The four proposals were presented on a map as four different colored lines.
 The one that was approved, was the blue line.

 Upon completion of the Interstate, the doorway for commuters between Valley Forge and Plymouth Meeting to Chester and Interstate 95 to the south was opened.
 The new freeway gave much needed relief to clogged Pennsylvania 320 as well as U.S. 202 to the west and Interstate 76 to the east.
 The direction connection to the Pennsylvania Turnpike and the Northeast Extension opened lastly, providing a fluid connection between points south of Philadelphia Metro with Allentown, Scranton, and even New York State.
 Overall the freeway carries four to six lanes, but was originally planned for eight.
-Compromises were required to facilitate the completion of this Interstate highway, as opposition from various neighborhood groups was abundant.
+Compromises were required to facilitate the completion of this Interstate route, as opposition from various neighborhood groups was abundant.
 These matters complicated the construction and ultimately delayed the project for 30 years.

 Vine Street Expressway